 As the Renaissance was a time of a real intellectual, cultural, philosophic and religious revolution, it also led to a change in costumes, and the hairstyles, in some way, reflected a transition to more independence of thought.
 It is a period historically classified from the 15th century until the beginning of the 17th century.
 There was a rebirth of culture and art in general, and a reunion with the Greek and Latin traditions.
 It was a time of great painters, sculptors, philosophers, scientists and religious leaders as Martin Luther and John Calvin.

-Women started to expose their hair, because at the diffusion of Protestantism, especially in England and Netherlands, the pressure of the Catholic Church and the Pope of Rome would be lesser.
+Women started to expose their hair, because at the diffusion of Protestantism, especially in England and Netherland, the pressure of the Catholic Church and the Pope of Rome would be lesser.
 There was more freedom in costumes than in the Middle Ages, and men had the choice whether or not to use beard or moustaches, a long hair at the nape length, or shorter.
 Women still emphasized, like in the former period, in showing their whole foreheads.
 They preferred taller hairstyles, adorned with headbands or jewels or gem stones.
 In England, the queen Elizabeth I (1558-1603), made popular a reddish-gold hair color hairstyle -which was her natural hair- and tall hear dresses with a very exposed forehead.
 Her cousin Mary Stuart, queen of Scots, wore a hairstyle with the hair arranged over a heart-shaped wire frame.
 The queens' hairstyles had influence, naturally, on women in general.

 In this paint of the Flemish Baroque artist Anthony Van Dyck, of 1620, where is pictured he and his family, at the right, we can appreciate a typical hairstyle of the people of the Renaissance.
-And in this detail of the Rembrandt's work "The Anatomy Lesson of Dr. Nicholaes Tulp", at the left, another hairstyle of 1632 in Netherlands.
+And in this detail of the Rembrandt's work "The Anatomy Lesson of Dr. Nicholaes Tulp", at the left, another hairstyle of 1632 in Netherland.

 Men usually wore a short beard, and very spruced up: trimmed in decorative shapes, with scented pomades or waxes to secure the style; at night, they wore wooden presses to preserve their beards styles.
 The legend says that these hairstyles became in fashion because the king Francis I of France burned the tip of his hair with a torch, and from that moment his subjects started to use hair and beards shorter.
 Near 1650, the Sun King, Louis XIV of France, (1643-1715) put in fashion a long hair with thick curls, which, when he started to loose his hair, he wore with the addition of wigs.
 Since then, and during all the 17th and 18th centuries, men adopted wigs as their preferred look.
 It was also a new source of jobs for designers and manufacturers of wigs, who were the former barbers now focused in the flourishing wig industry.

-MEN'S HAIRSTYLES AT THE RENAISSANCE :
+MEN HAIRSTYLES AT THE RENAISSANCE :

 In Venice, to dye their hair (preferable of blond color), women applied different recipes and later, they exposed their heads to the sun for several hours, using a special hat (with no top) what they called solana.
 It was a rite which supposed a huge sacrifice to beautify their hair.
 It's unclear what role played in that process the exposition to the sun, given that most of the formulas made to decolorize the hair were made in base of lye and astringent products, which means that, without an exposition to the sun they would have worked anyway; but the ceremony of being installed down the sun rays was anyhow accomplished.
+Even today brides-to-be can use similar natural tricks to lighten their hair for their wedding.
+There are so many decisions to make about the ceremony and what type of Larson wedding bands to select, spending less time at the hair salon could mean more time to shop for the perfect tungsten wedding bands.

-WOMEN'S HAIRSTYLES AT THE RENAISSANCE :
+WOMEN HAIRSTYLES AT THE RENAISSANCE :

 THE ELIXIRS OF NOSTRADAMUS, by Michel of Nostradamus, in the year 1550: